-Cages at sea and tanks on land are unhealthy environments in which the very high stocking densities have a negative impact on water quality.
+Sea cages and land-based tanks are unhealthy environments where high fish stocking densities have a negative impact on water quality.

 This promotes the transmission of bacterial infections and the spread of parasites.
-Vaccines, antibiotics and pesticide treatments are given to fish on a regular basis.
+Vaccines, antibiotics and chemicals are given to fish on a regular basis.

-Aquaculture was developed to stop the impoverishment of the seas and oceans caused by fishing.
-However, most of the fish species raised on these farms are carnivorous.
+Aquaculture was originally developed to stop the impoverishment of the sea and the ocean caused by fishing.
+However, most of the species raised on fish farms are carnivorous.

 This means that farmed fish are fed using wild fish stocks.
 For example, it takes up to 3 kg of wild fish to produce 1 kg of farmed salmon.

-On a regular basis, individuals or entire groups of farmed fish escape from cages at sea.
-The effects on the environment and in particular on wild populations are very dangerous.
+Individuals or entire groups of farmed fish frequently escape from open sea cages.
+The effects on the environment and, in particular, on wild fish populations are dangerous.

 Competition for food and the spread of diseases are among the most serious.
-The real threat lies in cross-breeding between farmed and wild specimens, however, as this alters the genetic make-up of wild species leading to ecological disasters.
+The real threat lies in cross-breeding between farmed and wild specimens as this alters the genetic make-up of wild species, leading to ecological disasters.

 OF MARINE ECOSYSTEMS

-Indeed, the release of organic waste and chemicals (such as medicines and pesticides) poses a serious threat to the health of the seas and oceans and the biodiversity of the surrounding environment.
+The release of organic waste and chemicals (such as medicines and pesticides) poses a serious threat to the health of the sea and the ocean, along with the biodiversity of the surrounding environment.

 Fish production and consumption